 JRS specializes in pastured turkeys that are the perfect nutritious addition to your Thanksgiving meal.
 No matter how many mouths you are trying to feed this holiday, choose a turkey from 12-25 pounds.
 Their brand can we bought at many local Wisconsin grocery stores.

 Outlets malls are the perfect way to save some money while shopping for everyone on your Christmas list.
 Furthermore, stepping out on Black Friday at the Johnson Creek Outlet malls allows for even more savings.
 Specialty hours for the outlet mall open on Thanksgiving Day and run into Black Friday.
 Shop all the name brands this Thanksgiving to save for Christmas.

-Watch your University of Wisconsin women’s baseball team duke it out against Syracuse Thanksgiving morning.
+Watch your University of Wisconsin women’s basketball team duke it out against Syracuse Thanksgiving morning.
 Purchase tickets for the whole family to visit the Kohl Center.
 Otherwise turn on your TV to support your Badger women’s basketball team in their non-conference game versus Syracuse!

 Experience hands-on the Oneida history with their interactive museum.
 You and your family can view original artwork and walk through nature trails.
 Take some trinkets back from your educational day by stopping at the contemporary gift shop.
 Get the original Thanksgiving experience by visiting a Native American museum.

 Stop by this Thanksgiving for some delicious food at the Osthoff Resort.
 This restaurant has a family-friendly atmosphere and high-quality food to give your pots and pans a break this year!
 Let Osthoff do the cooking for you this Thanksgiving.